bermi/bermi-SDK/README.md

 ### npm

-The npm directory contains a node.js compatible version of the project ready to be pushed to npm.
+The npm directory contains a node.js-compatible version of the project ready to be pushed to npm.
 You can use `make npm-publish` to publish the latest version.

 ### cli

-The directory deno_dir/dist/binaries/ contains standalone binary versions of the program for Linux, MacOS and Windows.
+The directory deno_dir/dist/binaries/ contains standalone binary versions of the program for Linux, MacOS, and Windows.

 ### deno